MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOListFileVersionBatchDeleteJob.md

 ## DESCRIPTION

-Starts a file version batch trim job for a document library.
+Queue a job to trim versions from a document library.

+Caution: Versions trimmed using this command will be permanently deleted and cannot be recovered from the recycle bin.

 ## EXAMPLES